primer/octicons-v2/.github/ISSUE_TEMPLATE/octicons-feedback.md

 Please add screenshots to help explain your feedback.

 **Figma link (optional)**
-If you have made changes in Figma, please provide a link so that we can review.
+If you made changes in Figma, please provide a link so that we can review.